SAGARBABU123/FILE-INTEGRITY-CHECKER/README.md

 If a vulnerability is found, it shows a warning with the target URL.
 If no vulnerability is found, it confirms that the site is safe.

+🌟 Technologies Used
+✅ Python
+✅ Requests (for HTTP requests)
+✅ BeautifulSoup (for parsing HTML)

+🚀 Features
+✔️ Identifies forms on a webpage
+✔️ Tests for SQL Injection vulnerabilities
+✔️ Tests for XSS vulnerabilities
+✔️ Outputs clear and detailed results

+📌 Why It’s Useful
+🔐 Helps secure web applications from common attacks.
+🚀 Fast and automated vulnerability scanning.
+💡 Easy to extend and modify for more complex testing.

+🔥 Future Improvements
+✅ Add more vulnerability checks (e.g., CSRF, Directory Traversal) ✅ Improve result analysis and reporting
+✅ Add support for scanning multiple pages